gaatma/CFG-Assignments/README.md

 ## About Me

-Hi!
 I'm **Gifty Acquah**, a PhD Candidate in Information Systems Engineering at **Concordia University**, researching cybersecurity and AI for critical infrastructure protection.
 I am also a Data Science & ML student with **Code First Girls (CFG)**.